starkogi/Mpesa-Payment-Library/README.md

 # Getting Started

-You will need to get Mpesa API credentials from Daraja by Safaricom
+You will need to get Mpesa API credentials on Daraja by Safaricom

 	# Generate Mpesa Credentials
 1. Create an account from Daraja (Safaricom API Developer Portal https://developer.safaricom.co.ke/login-register)